Teddy Brenner: Career

 United States Navy in World War II, he returned home in 1946 and transitioned back into boxing.

 He and Irving Cohen, who was a matchmaker at a small club in New Brunswick, New Jersey, made the weekly trip to N.J. for the club's fights.
 On the drive back to Brooklyn, he often asked, "Why did you match so-and-so with so-and-so?"
 Cohen, busy managing fighters like Rocky Graziano, passed matchmaking duties at the New Brunswick boxing club, to him that year.
 His expertise in matchmaking soon brought him to Manhattan's 3,500-seat St. Nicholas Arena, operated by Madison Square Garden.

-Brenner matched Joe Louis against Jersey Joe Walcott which was hosted at the Garden in December 1947.
+Brenner matched Joe Louis vs. Jersey Joe Walcott which was hosted at the Garden in December 1947.

 International Boxing Club

 Brenner later served in an assistant matchmaking capacity for the International Boxing Club of New York under James D. Norris, a powerful yet corrupt boxing figure.
 Their partnership spanned 1949 and 1950.
 As Al Weill's assistant matchmaker, he resigned from the IBC in 1950, alleging Weill and the IBC instructed him to fix a fight.
 He recalled Norris saying, "What are you worried about?
 If I ask you to use certain fighters every once and a while, don't ask any questions," to which he replied, "Jim, one day the ---- is going to hit the fan.
 And when it does, I don't want to be here."
 The matchmaker left and started a club in Brooklyn.